-The drink element of this feast was a Hot Gin Punch; a delightfully wintery cocktail that home drinkers, bartenders and gin brands have been recreating with great gusto in the 200+ years since A Christmas Carol was published.
-We thought it was high time we all got in on the action, so let’s raid the spice cupboard and get that stove on.
+The drink element of this feast was a Hot Gin Punch; a delightfully wintery cocktail that home drinkers, bartenders and gin brands have been recreating with great gusto in the 200+ years since Scrooge first spent the night with a trio of ghosts.
+We thought it was high time we got in on the action, too, so raid the spice cupboard and get the stove on.
 Winter beckons!

 How to make a Hot Gin Punch:

 The peel of one lemon, studded with cloves

 3 cinnamon sticks

 Add the lemon, cinnamon, apple, star anise, nutmeg and molasses to a pan with cranberry juice and heat, slowly, for around 20 minutes, allowing all of the flavours to infuse.
 Once this is near boiling, turn the stove down to its minimum heat and add in the sherry.
 Cook through for another 10 minutes, then add in the gin.
 Keep on the stove for another 3 – 5 minutes, then serve up, being careful not to ladle too many of the fruits and spices into the glass (though the apple will be delightfully stewed by now, so make sure that gets eaten!).

 It’s worth noting that you can steer into your favourite flavours with your Gin selection.
 We suggested Batch because it’s bold, loud and filled with frankincense and myrrh – the ultimate festive flavours.
 That said, if you wanted to up the lemon you could try Malfy, or if you wanted to boost the spice it’s definitely worth adding in something like Opihr.